SSH Access

 Let's set up remote access to an SSH server from the Akeyless Console.

-Log in to the Akeyless Console and go to Secrets & Keys.
+1. Log in to the Akeyless Console and go to Items.

-Expend the Secure Remote Access menu, select the pencil icon and enable the Secure Remote Access, then fill the following fields:
+3. Click on the Secure Remote Access tab, select the pencil icon and enable Secure Remote Access, then fill in the following fields:

-: SSH username to connect to target server, based on the 'Allowed Users' list.
+• Username: SSH username to connect to the target server, based on the 'Allowed Users' list.

 Akeyless Secure Access from CLI